Frequently Asked Questions

 What is a GPA?

-The GPA stands for 'Grade Point Average', and is commonly used b universities worldwide.
+The GPA stands for 'Grade Point Average', and is commonly used in universities worldwide.
 Each grade you achieve corresponds to a numerical value, which are then added together and divided by the number of courses you've attempted.
 Find out more about GPA calculation at the University of Auckland.

 How do I get placed in a specialisation?

 The good news is that you don't have to worry about this right away!
 Towards the end of their first year, all students who meet Part II entry requirements will be asked to rank their top choices out of the nine engineering specialisations.
-Entry can be strictly limited and you will be allocated based on your GPA in Part I. Find out more about this process
+Entry can be strictly limited and you will be allocated based on your GPA in Part I. Find out more about this process.

 Can I do more than one specialisation?